vjimcor955/vjimcor955/README.md

 * 🌍  I'm based in Spain
 * ✉️  You can contact me at [victorjc2002cadiz@gmail.com](mailto:victorjc2002cadiz@gmail.com)
-* 🧠  I'm learning AI and Big Data
+* 🧠  I'm learning Cybersecurity in IT environments.

 ### Skills